-Dolphin is an Atari 2600 game by Matthew Hubbard where players control a dolphin swimming through the ocean in a side scrolling view.
-In an effort to escape a pursuing squid, players must listen to the sound effects from the game to determine where to swim.
-Walls of sea horses approach quickly, with very narrow gaps to swim through.
+Dolphin is an Atari 2600 game by Matthew Hubbard, published by Activision, in which players control a dolphin swimming through the ocean in a side scrolling view.
+In an effort to escape a pursuing octopus, players must listen to the sound effects from the game to determine where to swim.
+Walls of seahorses approach quickly, with very narrow gaps to swim through.
 The dolphins of the ocean squeak at the player to indicate where the gap is located, so the player can react in time.
 A high pitched tone means to swim high, and a low pitched ton means to swim low.
 With practice, it's a simple task to always know exactly where to swim in order to never lose speed.
 Each gap that is successfully passed without touching the sides earns a handful of points.

-After a little while of swimming, the squid will eventually change colors, letting players know that they have gone up a level.
-The squid gets smarter as time goes on, and will start avoiding bad currents, making it harder to escape.
+After a little while of swimming, the octopus will eventually change colors, letting players know that they have gone up a level.
+The octopus gets smarter as time goes on, and will start avoiding bad currents, making it harder to escape.
 Shortly after reaching the next level, a seagull will fly over the ocean.
-If the player can jump out of the water and catch the seagull, they will become temporarily invulnerable, granting the dolphin the power to defeat the mighty squid for a huge haul of bonus points.
+If the player can jump out of the water and catch the seagull, they will become temporarily invulnerable, granting the dolphin the power to defeat the mighty octopus for a huge haul of bonus points.

 The "Friends of Dolphins" and "Secret Society of Dolphins"